Definition

 3. Analyze data

 A wide range of analytics tools and algorithms are available to analyze customer data collected from various channels.
-These tools facilitate audience grouping or segmentation based on similar patterns in the collected data.
-Some of these technologies include the following:
+These tools facilitate the definition of customer segments based on similar patterns in the collected data.
+Examples of these technologies include the following:

 4. Share insights

-Once the analysis is complete, actionable insights are presented to relevant stakeholders in a comprehensible form like dashboards, alerts or customer journey maps.
+Once the analysis is complete, actionable insights are presented to relevant stakeholders in a comprehensible form, such as dashboards, alerts or customer journey maps.
 These insights help improve customer service workflows and guide future marketing campaigns to improve customer journeys, customer satisfaction and customer experiences.

 Dig Deeper on Customer data management